bmd007/swedish-license-test-finder/README.md

 run: docker-compose up

-### Please note that this is tool and code base is created as fun and hobby.
+### Please note that this tool and code base are created for fun and hobby.
 #### Any usage and possible consequences is your responsibility.